open-electrons/home/content/_index.md

 You will find the source code for this entire documentation along with its contents living in a [dedicated repository](https://github.com/open-electrons/home) on Github!

-Please refer the to README there to find yourself around, or file an issue! 😀
+Please refer the to README there to find yourself around, or file an issue, or maky any changes to this or any of the other pages by clicking the edit button (looks like a pencil) at the top right of this page.! 😀